wicket-quest/wicket-quest/README.md

 Now I'm exploring:
 - Using this ✨ _special_ ✨ GitHub's repository.
 It's special because GitHub shows README.md, this file, on my GiHub profile.
 - Using [Obsidian](https://obsidia.md), a note taking app that is highly customizable and that has a thriving community of open source pluging creators to share markdown notes using this repository.
 You can find this notes in the notes folder.
 The starting page is [Welcome.md](notes/Welcome.md).
 - [Userscript](https://en.wikipedia.com/wiki/Userscript)s.
-Userscripts are not new for me, but I haven't use them too much.
+They are not new for me, but I haven't use them too much.
 Recently I revisted this topic looking for an effective way to export Stack Overflow posts to an Obsidian vault.
-You can find this script on the [userscripts](userscripts) folder, or following this link: [exportToObsidian.user.js](userscripts/exportToObsidian.user.js).
+You can find the resulting script on the [userscripts](userscripts) folder, or following this link: [exportToObsidian.user.js](userscripts/exportToObsidian.user.js).
 <!--
 **wicket-quest/wicket-quest** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.